Clastify logo

 The kinetic molecular theory

 The kinetic molecular theory is a model that describes matter as particles in constant motion with spaces and attractions between them.
-It doesn’t try to show every particle exactly as it is.
-Instead, it helps explain what we can observe: shape, volume, compressibility, diffusion and changes of state.
+The model doesn’t try to show every particle exactly as it is.
+Instead, it helps explain the properties we can observe, such as shape, volume, compressibility, diffusion and changes of state.

-In this model, particles in a solid are held close together and mostly vibrate about fixed positions.
-In a liquid, the particles are still close together, but they can move past one another.
+In a solid, the particles are held close together and mainly vibrate about fixed positions.
+In a liquid, they are still close together, but they can move past one another.
 In a gas, the particles are far apart compared with their own size, and they move rapidly in random directions.

 Solids, liquids and gases